CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 `@foo` has three basic blocks: the start of the function (denoted `%0`), `%qux`, and `%add10`.
 With branches, function calls, *etc.*, being the edges that separate the blocks of any program, LLVM encodes these in its terminator instructions. `ret` we've already discussed, that counts as a terminator because it returns us to wherever we came from on the stack. `br`, meanwhile, signifies branching. `br i1 %3, label %qux, label %add10` is a bogstandard if/else statement.
 It might be more surprising to know `br` also has an unconditional form: `br label %add10` always takes us to block `%add10`,

 Incidentally, basic blocks help make sense of what's going on with `int data`.
-It is, I'm sure, quite strange that a local variable we never take the address of is nonetheless stored as an address-taken variable in `@foo`.
-What we now see is, if `%0` were instead initialised `%1 = 0` and `%qux` still set `%4 = call i32 @qux()`, `%add10` would have no way of knowing which register to `add nsw i32` with `42`!
+It is, I'm sure, quite strange that a local variable we never take the address of nevertheless needs stored as an address-taken variable in `@foo`.
+What we now see is, if `%0` instead initialised `%1 = 0` and `%qux` still set `%4 = call i32 @qux()`, `%add10` would have no way of knowing which register to `add nsw i32` with `42`!

 There's one last bit of syntax in the LLVM LangRef I'd like to talk about, but you won't find it in the example above.
 Luckily, we can recompile `foobar.cpp` with an extra `-O2` flag to tease it out...
 ```llvm